opentsdb-js/opentsdb.js/README.md

 #### client.url()

 Generate an OpenTSDB request URL based on a client's configuration.
-Both queries and a start time must have been set before running this method.
+Both queries and a start time are __required__ before running this method.

 ``` javascript
 var url = client.url();